hemanta212/blogger-cli/docs/blog_management.md

 ## Editing individually

-Use blogger info to view all config options for a blog then,
+Use 'blogger info' command to view all config options for a blog then,
 ```
 blogger config -b <blogname> [config option]  [value]
 ```